ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise9/README.md

 number of times a book has been borrowed.
 To do this, you must add code to the Book class.
 More specifically, you need
 to:
-(a) Add a new instance field numberOf Loans to store the number of times a book has been borrowed (what would be a good type to use for this field?)
+(a) Add a new instance field numberOfLoans to store the number of times a book has been borrowed (what would be a good type to use for this field?)
 (b) Update the constructor to give this instance field an